djfan/PUI2016_df1676/HW7_df1676/README.md

 [If you can't see the plot in ipython notebook, please download the html file and open it in your local Chrome.
-Or you can use the script in ipython notebook  and run it in your computer locally (remember to update beke package.)]
+Or you can use the script in ipython notebook  and run it in your computer locally (remember to update bokeh package.)]

 Dongjie Fan [df1676]